civican/legisinfo/44-1/bills/S-211/bill_text.md

     any measures taken to remediate any forced labour or child labour;

+    any measures taken to remediate the loss of income to the most vulnerable families that results from any measure taken to eliminate the use of forced labour or child labour in its activities and supply chains;

     the training provided to employees on forced labour and child labour; and

     how the government institution assesses its effectiveness in ensuring that forced labour and child labour are not being used in its activities and supply chains.